 Wisdom Teeth Management

-Wisdom teeth (also known as third molars) are the last teeth to develop and appear in your mouth.
-They come in between the ages of 17 and 25, a time of life that has been called the “Age of Wisdom.”
+Wisdom teeth (also known as third molars) are the last teeth to develop and erupt into the mouth, usually between the ages of 17 and 25.

-When a tooth doesn’t fully grow in, it’s impacted – usually unable to break through the gums because there isn’t enough room.
+When a tooth doesn’t fully erupt into the mouth, it is usually impacted and unable to break completely through the gums because there isn’t enough room.

-An impacted wisdom tooth can damage neighboring teeth or become infected.
-Because the tooth is in an area that is hard to clean, it also can invite bacteria that lead to gum disease.
-Oral bacteria can travel through your bloodstream and lead to infections and illnesses that affect your heart, kidneys and other organs.
-In some cases, a cyst or tumor can form around the base of the impacted tooth, which can lead to more serious problems as it hollows out the jaw and damages surrounding nerves, teeth and other parts of your mouth and face.
+An impacted wisdom tooth can damage neighboring teeth or lead to infection.
+Because these areas of the mouth are difficult to clean, a wisdom tooth can develop a cavity or collect bacteria leading to gum disease.
+Oral bacteria can travel through your bloodstream and potentially lead to infections and illnesses affecting your heart and other organs.
+In some cases, a cyst or tumor can form around the impacted tooth, which can lead to more serious problems, including damage to adjacent teeth or other surrounding structures.

 - Damage to neighboring teeth